Skip to main content

 Slaughter Portrait

 A white oak is dedicated to Dr. John B. Slaughter, who was the first African-American chancellor of the University of Maryland (the position now known as President) and served from 1982 to 1988.
 During Dr. Slaughter’s time at UMD, he excelled in his mission of recruiting and retaining African-American students and faculty.
 Dr. Slaughter received his bachelor’s degree in electrical engineering from Kansas State University in 1956, a master’s degree in engineering from the University of California, Los Angeles in 1961 and a Ph.D. in engineering science from the University of California, San Diego in 1971.1 Dr. Slaughter was appointed by President Jimmy Carter as the director of the National Science Foundation (1980-1982) before his tenure as chancellor, where he was the first African-American director and advocated for the representation of women and minorities in STEM.
 After UMD, Dr. Slaughter was president of Occidental College (1988-1999) and the CEO of the National Action Council for Minorities in Engineering.
-In 2010, he accepted a position as a professor of education and electrical engineering at the University of Southern California, where he currently works.2
+In 2010, he accepted a position as a professor of education and electrical engineering at the University of Southern California.2 Dr. Slaughter passed away December 6, 2023.

 About the White Oak